jonnonz1/nz-statute-book/acts/public/1989/radiocommunications-act-1989.md

       (i) specified in the record of management rights to which a spectrum licence relates; or (ii) subject to the adjacent frequencies emission limit specified in the record of management rights to which the spectrum licence relates; and
     (b) frequencies that are not within the frequency band specified in the spectrum licence.
-(2) For the purposes of this Act, information is deemed to be recorded in the Register when it has been entered and recorded in the computer (including ancillary devices used for the purpose of recording information in electronic form) for the time being used for the purpose of keeping the Register.
+(2) For the purposes of this Act, information is deemed to be recorded in the register when it has been entered and recorded in the computer (including ancillary devices used for the purpose of recording information in electronic form) for the time being used for the purpose of keeping the register.

 ### 3 Act to bind the Crown
 This Act binds the Crown.